Movement Illusion of Progress

 Most of us want to accomplish something.
 But we never really get around to finishing it.
 Why?

-Finally, consider a person that wants to get a big promotion at his company job.
+Finally, consider a person that wants to get a big promotion at his/her company job.
 They always strive to look busy.
 They’re busy but never get the result they want.
-It takes more than mere movement to get a desired result.
+It takes more than mere movement to get the desired result.

 Movement keeps us busy with an illusion of progress.
 However, action for the sake of action gets us exactly nowhere.

-Movement offers shelter from failure.
-When you’re in motion, you feel like you’re doing something.
+The movement offers shelter from failure.
+When you’re in motion, you feel like you’re on the way to accomplish something.
 We convince ourselves that as long as we’re in motion, we can’t fail.
 As long as we’re doing something, anything, failure can’t really find us.

 Telling people that you’re doing nothing might result in disapproving looks.
 It is far easier to tell others that we’re doing something than doing nothing.

-Expressing an idea like this on QUORA is too nuanced for most readers to apply.
-Do you understand; can you use what has been said here before you click to see another answer or comment?
+Expressing an idea like this is too nuanced for most readers to apply.
+Do you understand; can you use what has been said here before you click to see another post?

 Doing “something” isn’t the same as getting results.
 The problem is that too often we convince ourselves that our only options are to do something or do nothing.

 We forget the third option.
 Instead of wasting time, take direct action.
 Want to bake an apple pie?
 Nothing wrong with watching a YouTube presentation on how to do it, but don’t prepare and think for more than say one hour.

 Then, put the flour, eggs, and sugar in a mixing bowl.
 Mix.
 Add sliced apples.
 Bake.
 You will end up with an apple pie today — not just the apple pie you tell your friends you are planning to make.